FSA digital communication rules and guidelines

 2. Remember your face doesn’t show.
 Words alone can convey sentiment, but without benefit of inflection or facial expression, they can be misconstrued.
 Use descriptive wording to ensure your meaning is clear.
 By the same token, don’t jump to conclusions about another person’s intent in posting an unclear comment.
 When in doubt, ask for clarification.

 3. Say online exactly what you would say in person.
-In other words, if you wouldn’t say it to the person’s face in front of your Grandmother, you shouldn’t type it into a forum.
+In other words, if you wouldn’t say it to the person’s face in front of your Grandmother, you shouldn’t type it on our platform.

-4. Where you have a concern about a member of FSA staff, an FSA director, or an individual acting on behalf of the FSA, it is not appropriate to express this publicly on the FSA website.
+4. Where you have a concern about a member of FSA staff, an FSA director, or an individual acting on behalf of the FSA, it is not appropriate to express this publicly on our digital platforms.
 Instead, the FSA CEO, Chair or another FSA director should be contacted directly so that the matter can be brought to the board’s attention.

-5. Third party individuals and organisations should not be discussed on the website.
+5. Third party individuals and organisations should not be discussed on our digital platforms.
 This amounts to gossip, which is not considered professional, and could lead to charges of defamation of character.
-We don’t want members getting themselves into trouble because of what they say on our website.
+We don’t want members getting themselves into trouble because of what they say on our digital platforms.

-6. Contributors must use common sense when communicating on the website and are legally responsible for the content of their submissions, particularly if their submissions contain derogatory comments.
+6. Contributors must use common sense when communicating on our digital platforms and are legally responsible for the content of their submissions, particularly if their submissions contain derogatory comments.

-7. Personal relationship issues – This is a public forum and not the place for discussing specific personal relationship issues.
+7. Personal relationship issues – These are public forums and not the place for discussing specific personal relationship issues.
 We will not tolerate the practice of starting a thread under the pretext that it is a general relationship discussion, yet in reality it refers to a specific issue between two or more individuals.

 8. Looking for a fight – Threads which set out to look for trouble, invariably create trouble.
 Don’t start them.
-We don’t want them on the forums.
+We don’t want them on our platforms.

 9. Members need to respect that people may have different views from themselves and should be courteous when challenging these differences.